5 Expert Tips For Buying a Rain Jacket For Hiking

 In short: Choosing the right jacket is, first and foremost, a question of how much time you expect to spend wearing it versus carrying it in your pack just in case of rain, as well as consideration of how extreme the weather could get.

 Weight matters, especially if you’re into ultra-hiking or ultralight backpacking, but for everyone else, too.
 Today, there’s no reason a three-season shell should weigh more than a pound, period.
 Jackets heavier than that are usually too bulky, taking up excessive space in your pack, and too warm when wearing them while on the move, causing you to overheat—resulting in you either getting soaked inside the jacket (negating its purpose) or shedding it completely.
-In fact, many fully technical rain shells designed for use in any season now weigh under a pound.
+In fact, even most fully technical rain shells designed for use in any season now weigh under a pound.
 Jackets heavier than that are designed for winter or casual wear.

 Still, don’t assume that the lightest shell is the best choice for your needs.
 Weight is just one important factor.

 Get the right shell for you.
 See my picks for “The 5 Best Rain Jackets For Hiking and Backpacking”

 To make an informed choice in rainwear, it helps to know some common terminology:

 NOTE: I tested gear for Backpacker Magazine for 20 years.
 At The Big Outside, I review only what I consider the best outdoor gear and apparel.
 See categorized menus of all of my gear reviews at The Big Outside.